Police looking for mother of newborn boy abandoned outside Massachusetts home

 The newborn was taken to Baystate Medical Center and has made a positive recovery.

 “What our detectives are looking for is some public help to find out who this mother is.
-As of right now, the mother is unknown,” said Walsh.
+As of right now, the mother is unknown,” Walsh said.

 The police are asking residents on or in the area of Entrybrook Drive to check cameras for anything that could be suspicious over the past week.
 If you do find something, call the Springfield Police Detectives at 413-787-6355.